SethRobinson/UGTLive/app/services/QUICK_START.md

 - Check your internet connection
 - Try running setup again
 - Check GPU compatibility (RTX 30/40/50 series)
+- For RTX 50 series: Ensure you have the latest NVIDIA drivers
+- For CUDA compatibility issues: The setup automatically selects the correct PyTorch version based on your GPU

 ## Next Steps